 4. Use of antibiotics

-Some types of medication, specially antibiotics, can interfere with the quantity of bacteria present in the gastrointestinal tract, which has an effect with the production of bile.
-Bile is a green pigment that when in contact with intestinal bacteria and digestive enzymes becomes brown, the usual color of stool.
+Some medication, especially antibiotics, can significantly reduce the amount of flora present in the gastrointestinal tract, This can also has an effect with bile production.
+When bile comes in contact with specific flora and digestive enzymes, it becomes brown, which contributes to the brown color of stool.

-What to do: after you stop the medication, it is important to see if the stool still looks green.
-If it does, you should visit the doctor, who may prescribe probiotics.
+What to do: Once your doctor has approved you to stop your medication, you should assess your poop color to see if it remains green.
+If it does, then you should inform your doctor, who may recommend probiotics.

-Meconium is the name given to a baby’s first stool, which is actually formed when the baby is in the mother’s womb.
+Meconium is the name given to a baby’s first stool, which is actually formed when the baby is still in the mother’s womb.
 Meconium is thick, viscous and green looking.
-This is because the gastrointestinal microbiota of the baby is still not completely developed and does not have the necessary bacteria to act on the bile and this makes the poop darker.
+This is because the gastrointestinal microbiota of the baby is still not completely developed and does not have the necessary bacteria to act on the bile.
+This makes the poop darker and gives it its green color.

-It is normal for the baby to pass meconium in the first 24 hours of being born and the color and consistency of the stool will progressively change in the following days due to the development of the gastrointestinal tract.
+It is normal for the baby to excrete meconium in the first 24 hours of being born.
+The color and consistency of the stool will progressively change in the following days due to the development of the gastrointestinal tract and consumption of breastmilk or artifical milk.

-What to do: Meconium is normal in all babies, however, if the baby does not pass green poop after being born or does but then no changes are seen in the color and consistency in the next few bowel movements, it is recommended that you take the baby to a pediatrician so that she can be diagnosed and treated.
+What to do: Meconium is normal in all babies, however, if the baby does not excrete any green poop after being born or if there are no changes in color within the first week of life, the baby should be assessed by the doctor.

 When to go to the doctor

-You should go to a doctor when you have green stool together with symptoms like: diarrhea, nausea or vomiting, loss of appetite, blood in the stool, headache or dizziness so that exams can be carried out in order to determine the cause of the symptoms.
+You should go to a doctor when you have green stool in addition to other symptoms like diarrhea, nausea or vomiting, loss of appetite, blood in the stool, headaches or dizziness.
+Stool testing and additional exams may be ordered to determine the cause of the symptoms.